MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/difference-between-call-analytics-and-call-quality-dashboard.md

 ![Call analytics user session data.](media/call-analytics-user-data-session.png)

-If you want non-admins, such as helpdesk agents from an external vendor, to use Call Analytics, you can assign permissions so that they can use Call Analytics but they can't access the rest of the Skype for Business Admin center:
+If you want non-admins, such as helpdesk agents from an external vendor, to use Call Analytics, you can assign permissions so that they can use Call Analytics, but they can't access the rest of the Skype for Business admin center:

-- **Helpdesk agents with Tier 1 permissions**: Agents see a limited set of data and personally identifiable information (PII) in Call Analytics.
+- **Helpdesk agents with Communications Support Specialist (Tier 1) permissions**: Agents see a limited set of data and personally identifiable information (PII) in Call Analytics.
 They can troubleshoot calls, but they will hand off problems with meetings to a Tier 2 agent.

-- **Helpdesk agents with Tier 2 permissions**: Agents see all available data in Call Analytics and troubleshoot both calls and meetings.
+- **Helpdesk agents with Communications Support Engineer (Tier 2) permissions**: Agents see all available data in Call Analytics and troubleshoot both calls and meetings.
 They have full access to call logs and customer information.

 > [!IMPORTANT]
 > Helpdesk agent permissions and network topology upload will be available in the new admin portal in the coming months.
-In the meantime, you can continue to use  https://adminportal.services.skypeforbusiness.com for Tier 1 and Tier 2 helpdesk access.
+In the meantime, you can continue to use  https://adminportal.services.skypeforbusiness.com for Communications Support Specialist (Tier 1) and Communications Support Engineer (Tier 2) helpdesk access.

 For details about setting up Call Analytics, see [Set up Skype for Business Call Analytics](set-up-call-analytics.md).
 For more information about how Helpdesk agents can work with Call Analytics, see [Use Call Analytics to troubleshoot poor call quality](use-call-analytics-to-troubleshoot-poor-call-quality.md).